-Cuba offers a rich cross-cultural educational opportunity – Cuba’s political and socio-economic realities are fascinating to explore, and the public health and education systems are interesting as well.
+Cuba offers a rich cross-cultural educational opportunity – Cuba’s recent social, economic, and political reforms and historical tensions with the United States are fascinating to explore.
 Arts and culture are central in Cuba; Afro-Cuban culture plays a key role in the country, as does the legacy of Spanish colonialism and the roots of the Taino and Ciboney cultures.

 Cuba is the most populous island nation in the Caribbean with 11 million residents.
-The majority of days with CGE in Cuba are spent in Havana, the capital, with a day or two in a more rural setting.
+The majority of days with CGE in Cuba are spent in Havana with a day or two in a more rural setting.

 Possible Program Themes

-- Visit the rural community of Puerto Esperanza, known for their tobacco growing
+- Visit the rural community of Puerto Esperanza

 - Discussion at the Cuban Ministry of Foreign Relations